 While anyone is welcome to install solar at their homes or businesses, we encourage Valley-based businesses and consumers to partner with us to generate clean, renewable energy through a number of renewable energy programs offered by TVA and our local power companies.

-Green Power Providers (GPP), which includes solar, wind, biomass and low-impact hydro generation, is targeted for residential and commercial customers who are interested in installing private renewable generation systems, 50 kilowatts or less.
+Green Power Providers (GPP), which includes solar, wind, biomass, and low-impact hydro generation, is targeted at residential and commercial customers who are interested in installing private renewable generation systems, 50 kilowatts or less.
 TVA pays GPP participants the retail rate for every kilowatt generated by their renewable energy systems.

 We’re also working with local power companies through our Distributed Solar Solutions program to bring community solar to the Valley.
 Community solar can take many different forms, but the general idea is for multiple community partners to share in the cost of installing a larger, centrally located solar system.
 Community solar is a great option for people who want to do their part to help the environment but can’t install their own system either because of the cost or where they live.